-For in-order microarchitectures, we extract most information from the respective software optimization guides (SWOGs), with further refinement using our own microbenchmarks.
-For out-of-order microarchitectures, the modelling process is more heuristic: We also gather information regarding the throughputs and latencies from the SWOGs, but experiment with relaxations on the latencies because of out-of-order execution, as well as the modelling of frontend limitations as outlined in Section 4.10.
+For in-order microarchitectures, we extracted most of the required information from the respective software optimization guides (SWOGs), with additional validation and refinement using our own microbenchmarks.

+For out-of-order microarchitectures, the modelling process appears less precise and more heuristic: We also gathered information regarding the throughput and latency from the SWOGs, but experimented with relaxations on the latencies because of out-of-order execution, instead incorporating frontend limitations as outlined in Section 3.10.